 Rosetta Stone is up there among the best apps to learn Spanish, including Latin American Spanish and Spanish from Spain.
 It’s another app that takes a very comprehensive approach to teaching the language, while at the same time ensuring that lessons and the overall course remain fun and engaging for users.
 In contrast to many other apps on this list, it teaches Spanish by immersing you completely in it.
 This means that you get zero translations into English (or any other language) and that you end up learning Spanish the way a child would.
 Aside from that, it offers a variety of 10-minute lessons, stories, and phrasebooks, as well as the ability to take lessons with a live tutor.
 It also has a highly capable speech-recognition feature that provides you with helpful feedback on your pronunciation.
-It’s free to download, but most of its features can be accessed only through a subscription, which costs just over $9 a month.
+It’s free to download, but most of its features can be accessed only through a subscription, which costs $110 a year (just over $9 a month).

 While Learn Spanish with Wlingua isn’t as well known as the other apps on this list, it has strong reviews in both the Apple App Store and Google Play Store.
 It’s focused solely on Spanish and gives you the option to learn either Mexican Spanish or Spanish from Spain.
 It provides two different courses.
 The first is the main Spanish course, which offers 20 lessons with hundreds of vocabulary and grammar lessons, as well as exercises for practicing reading and listening.
 The second is the Spanish Verb Conjugation course, which, as the name suggests, provides around 200 lessons that help you hone your verb-conjugation skills in a variety of tenses.
 Lessons are grouped according to theme and topic, while written tasks are complemented by audio clips that improve your ability to understand spoken Spanish.
-The app is free to download, and while you can complete either course without subscribing (for just over $5 per month), the subscription does unlock certain features.
+The app is free to download, and while you can complete either course without subscribing (for $11 per month), the subscription does unlock certain features.

-- The best shows on HBO Max right now
+- The 50 best movies on Netflix right now

-- The best movies on HBO right now
+- The best movies on Disney+ right now

-- The best rom-coms on Amazon Prime Video right now
+- The 53 best shows on Amazon Prime Video right now